amitmerchant1990/reverie/_pages/cv.md

 Advisor: Dr. Bryant Lin

 Biostatistics @ Department of Orthopaedic Surgery, Stanford School of Medicine, _Mar 2023 - Sep 2023_ \
-2023 Stanford Undergraduate Research Program in Statistics\
+2023 Stanford Undergraduate Research Program in Statistics \
 Advisor: Dr. Nidhi Bhutani, Yudhistar Bedi

-# Projects
 A Clean Transition to a Second Shale Revolution: Evaluating the Environmental Impact of the Shale Revolution and Forecasting its Future in the Age of Artificial Intelligence \
 _Citadel Spring 2024 Invitational Datathon_